U.N. sees Syria progress timely for migrant crisis

 "But you should also see this from the longer perspective of demographics in Europe," he said, noting a need for carers for the continent's ageing population and adding that Africa could use more remittances from expatriate workers - which already contribute more to its economy than official development aid.

-Comparing migration with other challenges for humanity such as climate change, he said: "In today's complex, globalised world, the good international solution is in each nation's national interest."
+Comparing migration with other challenges for humanity such as climate change, he said: "In today's complex, globalized world, the good international solution is in each nation's national interest."

 (Reporting by Alastair Macdonald; Editing by Lisa Shumaker)